Loess Plateau: Formation of loess

 Loess does not necessarily mean the same as silt.
 Loess is yellow eolian sediments that were transported by wind from an arid or semi-arid region during the Quaternary period.
 Around 6% of the land in the world is covered with loess.
 Loess record the past climate and environment.

-Chinese Loess Plateau is one of the largest sinks of loess in the world.
+The Chinese Loess Plateau is one of the largest sinks of loess in the world.
 When the sediments are transported to the Loess Plateau, they are silt materials.
 After they deposit in arid areas and under strong chemical weathering and the process of carbonation, loess is formed.
 Two types of loess are defined by their formation process.

 Typical loess is loess that is deposited during late Pleistocene and Holocene.
 It is formed under arid or semi-arid conditions.

 Secondary loess is loess that is compacted by upper loess and does not experience the weathering and carbonation process.
 Also, it is formed by the transformation of fluvial and lake loess in semi-arid areas.